 So if you just want to publish information about your products and services, upload photos and videos, share customer testimonials, put up a contact form, and other basic features, a website builder might be the right choice for you.

-Editor’s note: GoDaddy’s Website Builder lets you create a website in under an hour, link to your social media profiles, integrate email marketing and more — in just a few clicks.
+Editor’s note: With GoDaddy, you can create a website in under an hour, link to your social media profiles, integrate email marketing and more — in just a few clicks

 But what if you want to do more than just build a basic website?
 What if you’re building an online business, say one where people pay a membership fee to access exclusive content?
 Or maybe you’re building a publication or a media business?
 That’s where WordPress comes into play.